MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/customer-reported-incidents.md

 Customer-reported Incidents can be closed by either the customer, partners managing rooms on behalf of customers or by Microsoft’s Service Operations Center engineers.

-To close an incident, select **Close**.
+**To close an incident**

+1. Select **Close**.
+1. Choose a reason for closure by selecting a category from the list.

+   Once you've confirmed the reason for closure, the ticket is closed and moved to **Resolved**.

 <!--![Screenshot of the incident ticket details](../media/customer-reported-incidents-003.png)-->

-Choose a reason for closure by selecting a category from the list.

 <!--![Screenshot of list of reasons for ticket](../media/customer-reported-incidents-004.png)-->

-Once you've confirmed the reason for closure, the ticket is closed and moved to **Resolved**.

 Under the ticket details Overview section, the customer or partners managing rooms on behalf of customers can see who closed the ticket: either the Managed Rooms Service (Microsoft) or the name of the customer/partner.